AZVibe-Team1/Greenfield-project/commands/JobPortal_PRD.md

   * Chat/communication history between employers and candidates
   * Notification and alert preferences

-* **Data Retention / Archival Policies**:
-  * Active user data retained indefinitely while account is active
-  * Inactive accounts archived after 2 years
-  * Application data retained for 3 years
-  * Audit logs retained for 1 year
-  * Backup retention for 30 days

 * **Privacy and Regulatory Considerations**:
-  * Personal data encrypted at rest and in transit
-  * User consent required for data processing
-  * Data anonymization for analytics
-  * Ability for users to export their data
   * Ability for users to request data deletion
-  * Resume data treated as sensitive personal information

 ## 7. Constraints